On this page, we explain how to file your taxes if you got an incorrect 1095-A, didn’t get a 1095-A, or didn’t get an Electronic Confirmation Number.

 - The cost of the Second Lowest Cost Silver Plan in your Marketplace. (https://www.healthcare.gov/taxes/tools/silver/)

-- If you are married then you’ll also need “Policy Number (Form 1095-A, line 2)”.
+- If you are married, then you’ll also need “Policy Number (Form 1095-A, line 2)”.
 So it’s a smart move to get the policy number from the Marketplace or your insurer.
 You only need to enter the LAST 15 digits of the policy number (that’s all that show on a 1095-A sent to you as well).

-- Now that you have all of that information, add the total amount in for each column.
+- Now that you have all of that information add the total amount in for each column.

 Should I File My Own 1095-A?

 Official sources all say that the Marketplace files, not the individual.
-This remains true as of April 3rd, 2015 with the IRS and Treasury suggesting one file for an extension using Form 4868 rather then filing a 1095-A one’s self.
+This remains true as of April 3rd, 2015 with the IRS and Treasury suggesting one file for an extension using Form 4868 rather than filing a 1095-A one’s self.
 So do keep that in mind if you choose to go this route.

 You can see our 1095 instructions page to understand what each field means if you need further direction.
 There is nothing on there, aside from what we described above that isn’t straight forward.